scindex/scindex/scindex.md

 ### Section: P03 - Runtime Environments
 _The environment in which a program is executed.
 Includes language-specific runtimes, the underlying operating system, and hardware abstraction layers (HALs)._

+- **P0300**: Runtime Environments Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Runtime Environments section.

 - **P0310**: Language Runtimes
   - *Description*: The environment that interprets or compiles code and manages its execution.
 Includes a virtual machine (e.g., JVM) or an interpreter (e.g., Python).
   - *Examples*: JVM, Node.js, Python Interpreter